 Editor’s note: Linea gravidarum is the same as linea nigra, except that it only happens in pregnant women and has no effect on the baby or the mother’s health.

 What is it, and what causes it to appear?

-If you start a regimen early in pregnancy, you’re likely to reap the most benefit when it comes to reducing pigmentation increases.
+If starting a regimen early in pregnancy, you’re likely to reap the most benefit when it comes to reducing pigmentation increases.
 A healthy diet that includes dark greens and whole grains will also give you a helpful folic acid boost.

-- Don’t sunbathe: This one seems pretty clear-cut, since we know that our melanocytes are already working in overdrive.
+- Don’t sunbathe.
+This seems pretty clear-cut, since we know that our melanocytes are already working in overdrive.
 Exposure to the sun, especially without sunblock, can worsen this condition as well as chloasma.
-Sunscreen does help, but your best bet for avoiding this major trigger is to stay clothed and in the shade when the sun’s at its peak.
+Sunscreen does help, but your best bet for avoiding this major trigger is to stay dressed and in the shade when the sun’s at its peak.

-- Cover it up: The same makeup you use on your face can be used to conceal the appearance of the line.
-However, this can be a bit messy, and it certainly wouldn’t work well with clothes, so proceed with caution.
+- Cover it up.
+The same makeup you use on your face can be used to conceal the appearance of the line.
+However, this can be a bit messy, and certainly won’t work well with clothes, so proceed with caution.

 Does it only happen to pregnant people?

 As it’s suggested that this hyperpigmentation is caused by an excess of estrogen, it follows that it can also be connected to hormonal imbalance.